-Video tool could help active workers avoid injuryFebruary 12th, 2013 by Christie Taylor in Health /
+Video tool could help active workers avoid injuryFebruary 12, 2013 by Christie Taylor in Medicine & Health / Health

 Using just video of workers performing tasks such as assembling a manufactured part or packing boxes, a system developed by University of Wisconsin-Madison engineers might soon be able to automatically assess the likelihood that workers will develop common repetitive-motion injuries.

 Led by Robert Radwin, a UW-Madison professor of industrial and systems engineering and biomedical engineering, the researchers have developed a tool that automatically measures and analyzes repetitive tasks based solely on video recordings.

 The journal Human Factors published details of the researchers' system online in late 2012.

 Repeatedly performing the same motions and exertions can lead to injuries in which the body suffers strain from even tiny actions—for example, handling small parts, operating a machine or using a tool hundreds or thousands of times a day.

 "Companies want to understand how much time people should spend doing certain kinds of jobs," Radwin says.
 "There's currently no convenient way to do that.
 Sometimes the way injuries come to the attention of the company is that someone gets injured, and then it's too late."